 Lincoln students build strong math skills using the Bridges curriculum, which challenges them to build knowledge through problem-solving, visual models, hands-on activities, games and direct instruction.
 They progress from a concrete understanding of content to a pictorial and ultimately an abstract understanding.
 Instruction of math vocabulary is an important component of the curriculum, which gives students the ability to articulate the principles they learn and connects them to other subject matter.

-Our comprehensive literacy program develops reading and writing through skills progression, ensuring students gain the foundation necessary to be successful in all areas of learning.
+Our comprehensive literacy program develops reading and writing through systematic instruction based in the science of reading, ensuring students gain the foundation necessary to be successful in all areas of learning.
 All Lincoln teachers have completed the Colorado Department of Education Science of Reading coursework to support emerging and struggling readers.
 Additionally, our Kindergarten through 3rd grade teachers are Orton-Gillingham trained to incorporate multisensory phonics lessons in all of our classrooms.
-Lincoln uses both Core Knowledge Language Arts (CKLA) and Expeditionary Learning (EL) curricula.

 Our traditional teaching team uses Amplify Science curriculum to provide literacy-rich science instruction, hands-on investigations and interactive digital tools to engage students to think, read, write, and argue like real scientists and engineers.
 We have found this rigorous science curriculum develops deep, creative thinking and independent discovery, engaging children and motivating them to explain the world around them.
 Through a phenomena-based approach to learning, Lincoln students study physical sciences, life sciences, earth and space science, while gaining an understanding of general science and engineering practices.